Alistair Smith (English footballer): Career

 A product of Mansfield Town's academy, Smith spent loan spells at Loughborough Dynamo and Frickley Athletic.
 He made his first-team debut for Mansfield on 13 November 2018, in the Football League Trophy, and signed a new 18-month contract with the club in January 2019.
 He made his first appearance of the 2019–20 season on 13 August 2019, in the EFL Cup.
 He joined Kettering Town on a one-month loan on 31 January 2020.

 In November 2020 he moved on loan to National League side Altrincham.
 After making eleven league appearances for the Robins, Smith joined Altrincham on a permanent basis on 15 January 2021 by signing an 18-month contract with the club.
 He returned to the Football League with newly promoted Sutton United in July 2021.
+He won the Young Player of the Year award for the 2022–23 season.

+On 12 June 2023, it was confirmed that Smith would be joining Lincoln City signing a two-year contract on a free transfer following the expiration of his Sutton United contract.
+On 5 August 2023, he made his Lincoln City debut coming off the bench against Bolton Wanderers.
+His first goal came against Exeter City on 28 October 2023.

+In January 2024, Smith joined League Two club Colchester United on loan for the remainder of the season.

+On 1 July, Smith joined AFC Wimbledon on loan for the 2024–25 season.
+Following the end of the 2024–25 season Smith was released by Lincoln City.

+On 23 June 2025, AFC Wimbledon announced the signing of Smith to a two-year contract, from 1 July 2025 once his Lincoln City contract has expired.
+He made his second debut against Luton Town on the opening day of the season.